horizontal-divider-white-1

 Alta Midwest Mine had equipment sales experience years ago as a Telsmith dealer, but that relationship ended when the brand fully morphed into Astec.

 Keaton knew Superior's Jeff Gray from those days, and when the two recently reconnected, they began exploring the idea of Midwest Mine representing Superior in Ohio.
-Those discussions ultimately led to MMS becoming a full-line Superior dealer in August 2025.
+Those discussions ultimately led to MMS becoming a full-line dealer in August 2025.

 From Support to Supply